analystsfd/newtest/guides/code_review_process.md

 # Code Review Process

-Git workflows are an important part of the code review processes.
-[Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow) and Gitflow are the two most used processes.
+Git workflows are an important part of the code review processes. *Github Flow* and *Gitflow* are the two most used processes.
 GitHub Flow is a more modern and simpler approach compared to Gitflow's comprehensive branching model.
-Given its extensive adoption by open-source projects, it is recommended to utilize GitHub Flow.
+Given its extensive adoption by open-source projects, it is recommended to utilize [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow).

 Working with Github Flow:
 1. Create an issue, if not existing yet, to discuss what you want to implement